Objectivity in the quantum Brownian motion revisited: Objectivity markers

-This multiplicative property and the domain of the objectivity markers imply that as the number of environments increased, the objectivity markers at some time get smaller as much as possible, unless the values of the individual objectivity markers are precisely ``one'' .
-In periodic systems with the multiplicativity there may exist such non-objectivity points. \item Due to our definitions for objectivity markers \eqref{objectivity markers} any overall phases do not contribute to objectivity. \end{enumerate}
+This multiplicative property and the domain of the objectivity markers imply that as the number of environments increased, the objectivity markers at any time get smaller as much as possible, unless the values of the individual objectivity markers are exactly unity.
+In periodic systems with the multiplicativity there may exist such non-objectivity points. \item Due to our definitions for objectivity markers Eq. \eqref{objectivity markers} any overall phases do not contribute to objectivity. \end{enumerate}